rpm-software-management/mock/mock/README.md

  * `mock-1.0` - This branch was used for EL-5 and there will be no changes.
  * `mock-1.3` - This branch is in security-fixes-only mode and is used for EL-6.
+ * `mock-1.4` - This branch is in bug-fixes-only mode.
- * `master` - This is currently mock 1.4.x and is still getting features.
+ * `master` - This is currently mock 1.5.x and is still getting features.
 It is used for everything else.
 This branch is used purely for releasing.
  * `devel` - All development happens here, if you want to send patches, use this branch.

 ## Communication